Michael Smith (darts player): 2024: World Cup win

 At the 2024 World Championship, Smith opened the defence of his world crown with a 3–2 second round victory over Kevin Doets.
 In the third round, Smith defeated Madars Razma 4–1 and criticised his gamesmanship in an interview after the game, claiming, "He just tried to think about putting me off, I guess, but lessons learned.
 I learned my lesson, and he's learned his as well."
 In the fourth round, Smith was whitewashed 4–0 by Chris Dobey, ending the defence of his world title.

 In May 2024, Smith won a first PDC ranking title for eleven months at PC9.

 Smith partnered with Luke Humphries to win the 2024 PDC World Cup of Darts for England, defeating Austria 10–6 in the final on 30 June.

 Smith was runner–up at the 2024 World Series of Darts Finals, losing to Luke Littler 11–4 in the final.

 2025

-In the 2025 World Championship, Smith suffered an early exit, losing 3–2 to Kevin Doets in a rematch of their 2024 World Championship meeting.
-This loss resulted in Smith exiting the top ten in the PDC Order of Merit.
-He reached the quarter-finals of the 2025 UK Open, where he lost 10–8 to Jonny Clayton.
+At the 2025 World Championship, Smith suffered an early exit, losing 3–2 to Kevin Doets in a rematch of their 2024 World Championship meeting.
+This loss resulted in Smith exiting the top ten of the PDC World Rankings.
+He reached the quarter-finals of the UK Open, where he lost 10–8 to Jonny Clayton.

 Smith failed to qualify for the World Matchplay for the first time since 2013, falling to world number 21 by the time of the cut-off date for qualification.
-After a series of issues relating to arthritis and other injuries, he earned his way into the Grand Slam of Darts in November through the Tour Card holder qualifying event, marking his first televised appearance since the UK Open in March.
+After a series of issues relating to arthritis and other injuries, he earned his way into the Grand Slam of Darts in November as a Tour Card holder qualifier, marking his first televised appearance since the UK Open in March.
+He reached the quarter-finals of the tournament following a 10–9 win over Chris Dobey in the second round.
+He was eliminated in a 16–8 defeat to Luke Humphries.

+2026

+Following a 3–0 first-round win over Lisa Ashton, Smith was beaten 3–1 by Niels Zonneveld in the second round of the 2026 World Championship.
+He reached the final of Players Championship 11 in April, where he lost in a deciding leg to Beau Greaves.